Commercial Brokers & Property Managers

 • The real estate agent/broker industry is fragmented.
 The top 50 firms account for less than 30% of revenue, and many agents/brokers work as independent contractors.
 About 40,000 commercial and residential brokers either operate out of a real estate office or work for a real estate firm.

 • Over 80% of total US commercial property transactions are in the $1 million to $10 million range, according to Marcus & Millichap.
 The National Association of Realtors has approximately 80,000 members that operate in the “small” commercial real estate market, which consists of transactions that involve less than $2.5 million.
-The US commercial real estate (CRE) market was valued at over $20 trillion in 2021, according to Nareit.
+The US commercial real estate (CRE) market was valued at $22.5 trillion in 2023, according to the Federal Reserve.

 • According to a National Association of Realtors (NAR) commercial membership survey, the typical CRE agent has 25 years of real estate experience and 20 years of CRE experience.
 Within the NAR CRE membership, 51% worked in sales and 49% were brokers.
 Almost half of agents owned commercial real estate personally.